-Bagasumbol Festival comes from the word Bagasumbol.
-In the olden times, it was the name of Naval.
-It is presently the capital of the province of Biliran.
+Bagasumbol Festival comes from the word Bagasumbol, the name of Naval in the olden times.
+The town is presently the capital of the province of Biliran.
 Bagasumbol Festival is conducted to venerate Our Lady of the Most Holy Rosary, the patroness of the town.
 It is likewise a celebration of the town’s “culture, history, and legend” and its foundation day is commemorated every 26th of September.

 Bagasumbol Festival Schedule of Activities

 Bagasumbol Festival has many activities of fun, entertainment, cultural shows, and religious activities.
 Novena prayers begin in the last week of September and are said every day for nine days until the day of the fiesta.
 There is a town parade, Miss Naval (beauty pageant), Festival Queen, and sportsfest in various events like basketball, volleyball, e-sports, etc.

 Here are some of the highlights.

 Pueblo Day is the foundation day celebration.
 It remembers the establishment of Naval as a town.
 It is scheduled every 26th of September.
 Various activities are held including the Pueblo Night, which caps off the day with presentations that depict the history of the town.